What Is the Merge Tool?

 Missing Output – If the merged dataset has missing features, this happens when you have selected features before running the process.
 To fix this, you have to deselect features and run the process again.

 Invalid Shape Types – You cannot merge different types of shapes for the Merge Tool.
 If you still want to run the tool, try to convert from points, lines, or polygons into a common shape type.

-For troubleshooting 999999 errors in ArcGIS, there are common fixes for how to fix this error.
-This error is not unique to merging and can occur in most spatial analysis.
+For troubleshooting 999999 errors in ArcGIS, there are common fixes on how to fix this error.
+This error is not unique to merging and can occur in most types of spatial analysis.